 Before searching for a software solution or designing one yourself, you need to understand the problems you want your software to solve.

-The four biggest challenges for startups involve scaling, security, funding, and people.
+The four biggest challenges for startup software development involve scaling, security, funding, and people.

 Scaling